Football Manager 26: Reception

 Early previews praised Sports Interactive's decision to delay Football Manager 25 and relaunch with Football Manager 26 as a "course correction" for the series.
 Critics highlighted the move to Unity and the introduction of women's football as landmark developments for the series.
 Community response was mixed, with some players expressing concern about removed features, while others viewed the changes as necessary for long-term progress.

 Football Manager 26 received "mixed or average" reviews from critics, according to review aggregator Metacritic.
 Ben Sledge of The Guardian wrote, "The 3D-rendered match highlights have been given an upgrade via the new Unity engine, and the results are impressive," but added, "After a fallow year to manage the transition to the new engine, Football Manager 26 remains remarkably unpolished."
 Phil Iwaniuk of PC Gamer said, "Simply put, matches look more like real football."
 Connor Bennett at Dexerto commented, "FM26’s new layout, however, is confusing and overwhelming."
 Alex Raisbeck, writing for Radio Times, wrote, "Following a chaotic two years in which FM25 had to be scrapped, FM26 is finally here.
 The graphics may have been updated, those foundations laid, but has all that trouble and strife resulted in a better game?
 For me, sadly not."

 The game received mostly negative user reviews on Steam upon release, with players criticising the new interface and reporting performance problems.

+In July 2026, Sports Interactive announced there would be no further updates for FM26, and they were now focused on the next release in the series.
+The studio also revealed FM26 had become the second-most played game in series history, with 8 million players.
+FM24 remains in first place, with over 19 million players as of September 2025.